nickserv/danamccurdy.com/_posts/2016-10-09-what-we-see.md

 hope, or fear?

 Or can we look more deeply,
-seeing HOW we see,
+seeing *how* we see,
-the forest AND the trees,
+the forest *and* the trees,
 the picture and the pixels?

-Only through this inner seeing
+Only through this inner eye
 can we learn to see
 both worlds,
 the world inside,
 and the world around us.